EllyPirelly/learnings-wes-bos-JSbeginner/module-02-functions/README.md

 - functions are like types: a fundamental building block of JavaScript
 - functions allow to group a set of statements together
-- they take in values / arguments and return a new value or set of values
+- they take in values / arguments / parameters / data and return a new value or set of values
   - pass it in directly
   - as a variable that holds a value
   - as expressions

 ```
 const mathMax = Math.max(10, 12);